-Today, I am delighted to welcome my good blogging buddy, Stacy from Stacy Makes Cents, as a guest poster for our “A Natural Phenomenon Natural Pregnancy & Birthing” series!
+Today, I am delighted to welcome my good blogging buddy, Stacy formerly from Stacy Makes Cents now from Humorous Homemaking, as a guest poster for our “A Natural Phenomenon Natural Pregnancy & Birthing” series!
 Today, she’s giving us a sample birth plan for a hospital birth.
 Please pay her site a visit.
 You will be blessed!

-Guest Post by Stacy of Stacy Makes Cents
+Guest Post by Stacy formerly from Stacy Makes Cents now from Humorous Homemaking

 The birth of my first child did not go as expected.
 I wasn’t really prepared.
 I didn’t know what was going on…I didn’t know what to expect.

 I had spent all my time reading silly baby books about what my child should do after birth.
 Boy, was that a HUGE mistake!